If you’re under 16, but still want to get involved, the Greater Birmingham Humane Society has many great opportunities for you to make a difference.

 Membership into this program is based on the application and a required letter of recommendation by a non-family member, and spots are limited.
 This year, we will be accepting members into the club between April 5th and June 7th.
 To begin the application process, please follow the link below:

 If you need community service hours for school, you do not have to join the Volunteer Program or Humane Teen Club to do so.
 Those programs are designed for long-term volunteers and volunteers-in-training.
-If you only need hours for community service, feel free to complete this link:
+If you only need hours for community service click here: